lizardfs/lizardfs-kubernetes/README.md

 # lizardfs-kubernets
-Work in progress on Kubernetes integragion with LizardFS
+Work in progress on Kubernetes integration with LizardFS